tombetthauser/societyofobjects/README.md

 ### Get a Computer:
 1) you may have recieved a computer by mail or found computer in woods desert storm drain etc
 3) if you dont have one dm request to [@societyobjects](https://twitter.com/societyobjects)!
+4) three current computers are Robert, Don and Steve (in image above from left to right)
-4) pay what you want if desired for materials labor student loans etc
+5) pay what you want if desired for casting materials labor student loans etc
-5) studio art / passion project not profit-oriented
+6) studio art / passion project not profit-oriented

 ### Share a Photo:
 1) ideally place computer on desk at work with actual work computer office supplies etc